ilij4/ilija-nodejs-exercise/README.md

 # node-exercise
 An exercise using the Star Wars API [https://swapi.co/](https://swapi.co/).

-Send the completed GitHub link to `craig.andersen@current.tech`.
+Send the completed GitHub link to your company contact.

 ## Goal
 We want to know that you can: